TableFlipper9/Csharp-OOP-AutoBattler/README.md

 - Player interaction through keyboard and mouse
 - Save creation and load locally
 ## OOP principles showcase
---Inheritance: All units inherit from the abstract base class "Unit", achieving code reuse and a clear model structure
+-Inheritance: All units inherit from the abstract base class "Unit", achieving code reuse and a clear model structure
---Encapsulation: Classes use private modifiers and setter/getters are provided as necessary when access is needed
+-Encapsulation: Classes use private modifiers and setter/getters are provided as necessary when access is needed
---Abstraction: The base class of Unit is an abstract class, and can be used as a common interface in order to adress all specific units in a field
+-Abstraction: The base class of Unit is an abstract class, and can be used as a common interface in order to adress all specific units in a field
---Polymorphism: Method overriding is used for the units in order to dictate different behaviour based on the type of ehro/enemy it is
+-Polymorphism: Method overriding is used for the units in order to dictate different behaviour based on the type of hero/enemy it is